andreaswolf/fal_webdav/README.md

 ## Setup

+After downloading/cloning the extension, execute `composer install` in `Resources/Composer/`.
+This is required to get the necessary third-party libraries for WebDAV communication.

-Just create a "File Storage" record (on the root page of your installation).
+After that, create a "File Storage" record (on the root page of your installation).
 Select "WebDAV" as the driver and fill in the required details.

 User authentication can either be done via the URL (`http://user:password@webdav.example.com/`) or in separate fields.
 In both cases, the URLs that are displayed publicly do not contain authentication information.